 A visit to the Acropolis of Athens ranks up there with the Roman Coliseum, the Eiffel Tower, and the Great Wall of China.
 It is the birthplace of the Western Civilization, and its original architecture is still intact over 2400 years later.
 Quite simply, it can’t be missed.

 But what about the rest of the city?
+There is obviously a lot more to do in Athens than just the Acropolis.
 It’s a matter of taste.
 Financial and economic difficulties have persisted in Greece for centuries, giving Athens a run-down look.
 The 2004 Summer Olympics were held in Athens, and many parts of the city were cleaned up and restored.
 Also, the Athens Metro was expanded and today it is a reliable way of getting around.
 The Greek government was bombarded with citizen protests in the summer of 2010, and its economy remains fragile and unpredictable.
 However, in regard to tourism, the city is as welcoming as ever, and discount flights and reduced rates on hotel rooms are being offered to make it even more appealing.
 If you are looking for budget accommodation, this guide to all the Hostels in Athens might be a good resource for you.

 The first of several articles on Athens, the rest of this article focuses on the most important things to do and sights to visit when in Athens.
 Subsequent articles on Athens will focus on its traditional foods, best restaurants, and best hotels.
 I’ll also give you an inside look into Greece’s most fabulous and most private islands.